StarKeyJON/GraphBounty/README.md

   <li>  "rinkeby_RewardsControlAddress": "0xD89099C8310D2215195cbd8Ff5DBf35FD110100E"</li>
 </ul>

-I will upload a current diagram of the marketplace interactions for you to visualize how the marketplace will interact with each other, as well as a base example of all the entities I would like recorded.
+Below is a current diagram of the marketplace for you to visualize how the marketplace will interact with each other.
+There is also a base example of all the entities I would like recorded.
+I may expand on them, feel free to improvise.
 <img src="https://github.com/StarKeyJON/GraphBounty/blob/main/pharoutmarketdiagram.png" />
 <img src="https://github.com/StarKeyJON/GraphBounty/blob/main/PharOutRewardsControllerDiagram.png" />
 <h4>The best creator of a subgraph is determined by:</h4>